 The third examination, called the Defense of the Doctoral Dissertation, is required to determine if the PhD. degree should be awarded on the basis of the research that is presented.
 The student must submit the written dissertation to the committee members at least two weeks prior to the exam.
 This is an oral examination that is administered by the Doctoral Committee.

-Graduate students are required to submit one copy of their dissertation or thesis to the Graduate School, 210 Jesse Hall on a CD.
+Graduate students are required to submit one copy of their dissertation or thesis to the Office of Graduate Studies, 210 Jesse Hall on a CD.